Foundation Diet and Health

 Dangers - Intolerances - Side effects

 Sesame is a strong allergen that must be declared.
 In Europe, sesame allergy is rare, but in Australia it is one of the most common food allergies.
-Cross-reactions can also occur, for example people who are allergic to peanuts often react to sesame.
+Cross-reactions can also occur, e.g. if you are allergic to peanuts or walnuts, you will often react to sesame as well.
 In sensitive people, the symptoms of a sesame allergy can be very severe and even trigger an allergic shock.
 In some cases, a contact allergy is also possible.
+24

 Ecological footprint - animal welfare

-Sesame seeds produced in Mexico have a CO 2 footprint of 0.63 kg CO 2 eq/kg (from the farm to the farm gate).
-Sesame seeds from China have 0.97 kg CO 2 eq/kg.
+Sesame produced in Mexico has a CO 2 footprint of 0.63 kg CO 2 eq/kg (from production to the farm gate - "cradle-to-gate").
+Sesame seeds from China have a CO 2 footprint of 0.97 kg CO 2 eq/kg.
 Both values refer to a specific product.
-14 These are not particularly high values.
-Vegetables (one of the most climate-friendly foods) have a CO 2 footprint of around 0.1-0.5 kg CO 2 eq/kg, depending on the cultivation method (and excluding the impacts of transport) .
-19 The average CO 2 footprint of plant-based foods is around 0.66 kg CO 2 eq/kg, which is only 10.7% of the CO 2 emissions of animal products (6.15 kg CO 2 eq/kg).
-18 To keep your carbon footprint small, it is best to eliminate animal products from your diet.
+14 Depending on the cultivation method, vegetables have a CO 2 footprint of approx. 0.1-0.5 kg CO 2 eq/kg.
+19 The average CO 2 footprint of plant-based foods is approx. 0.66 kg CO 2 eq/kg, which only accounts for 10.7% of the CO 2 emissions of animal products (6.15 kg CO 2 eq/kg).
+18 To keep the CO 2 footprint small, it is best to eliminate animal products from the menu.
 20

 The water footprint of sesame seeds totals 9371 l/kg.
 Nuts have a comparable average water footprint.
 The largest part of this, both for sesame and nuts, is the so-called 'green water'.
 17 Sesame needs a lot of water 21 and is even comparable to animal products.
 22 However, data on the water consumption of sesame is scarce.
 Sesame is actually a cultivated plant that can survive well with little water; however, more water enables a higher yield.